Updated 13 July 2022.

 The problem with this is that in the original survey, say in 2010, there were 10 items identified as ACMs, with 7 of them just needing to be monitored.
 Now the other 3 items varied from encapsulate to remove.

 The company (duty holder) followed the recommendations and had 2 items removed and 1 encapsulated.
 Unfortunately the 3 items were dealt with by different departments and no one planned the work cost effectively.
-Had this decision been made as part of the company’s management plan, the works would have been specified as one job to an HSE licensed contractor and the cost would have been much lower than the 3 separate visits which ensued.
+Had this decision been made as part of the company’s Asbestos Management Plan, the works would have been specified as one job to an HSE licensed contractor and the cost would have been much lower than the 3 separate visits which ensued.
 Additionally, the information would have been documented.

 If a management plan had been put in place, the re-inspection request for 2011 would have confirmed that 8 items need risk assessing to confirm their condition and 2 needed confirmation that they were no longer there.
 The independent specialist would then confirm their findings and ensure that the duty holder referred to the removal paperwork within their management plan.